On quantizations of complex contact manifolds: Complex contact manifolds

-where $U^*Y \to P^*M$ is the tautological (or universal) line bundle.
-By composing the morphism $U\to U^*Y$ with the natural projection $U^*Y\to T^*Y$, we get an injective morphism of vector bundles (denoted by the same symbol) $\alpha\colon U\to T^*Y$.
+By composing the morphism $U\to UY$ with the natural projection $UY\to T^*Y$, we get an injective morphism of vector bundles (denoted by the same symbol) $\alpha\colon U\to T^*Y$.
 Hence, the line bundle $\gamma\colon U\to Y$ measures the failure to lift the projective 1-form $\alpha$ to a nowhere vanishing 1-form on $Y$.
 Moreover, the chain of vector bundle morphisms